Data-driven analyses and model-independent fits for present $b\to s \ell \ell$ results: Data-driven analyses

 We have done this exercise using the LHCb and CMS data on $ B \to K^* \mu^+\mu^-$ in the low-$q^2$ region, without taking into account any hadronic contributions beyond the plain QCDf predictions, see Figure~\ref{fig:bin_by_bin_C9}.
-Surprisingly, we get the same degree of consistency in the bin-by-bin determinations with the LHCb data, although we have considered plain QCDf.
-This fact indicates that this test is far from being conclusive yet: Comparing with the overall fit to $C_9$ up to $6~\rm{Gev}^2$ (orange) or up to $8.68~\rm{GeV}^2$ where we used the combined LHCb and CMS data, one finds excellent agreement in the case of LHCb at the $1 \sigma$ level, while the CMS data shows larger deviations (see Figure~\ref{fig:bin_by_bin_C9}).
+With the new LHCb data, we get a similar degree of consistency in the bin-by-bin determinations, although we have considered plain QCDf.
+This fact indicates that this test is far from being conclusive yet: Comparing with the overall fit to $C_9$ up to $6~\rm{GeV}^2$ (orange) or up to $8.68~\rm{GeV}^2$, where we used the combined LHCb and CMS data, we consider both config.~2 (full-size $P_i^{(\prime)}$ bins) and config.~6 (half-size $S_i$ bins) for the LHCb data.
+One finds excellent agreement for LHCb with the full-size bins, while the half-size bins yield somewhat larger fitted regions due to their higher experimental uncertainties; still, both configurations are compatible at about the 1$\sigma$ level, whereas the CMS data shows larger deviations (see Figure~\ref{fig:bin_by_bin_C9}).

 Finally, we note that if these separate bin-by-bin determinations of the NP Wilson coefficients are highly inconsistent with each other, the NP interpretation can be ruled out, while strictly speaking, it is not possible to prove the NP interpretation in this way.
 However, at the point where one can prove the consistency of the individual determinations for smaller and smaller bins, it becomes rather unlikely that hadronic corrections can generate such a specific $q^2$-dependence.